univalence/spark-tools/parka/README.md

 ## Usage

-The entry of Parka is the Parka Analysis object, this object contains a lot of information about the comparison between two Datasets which is very important for Data Quality.
+The entry of Parka is the Parka Analysis object, this object contains all the information about the comparison between two Datasets.

-To get Parka Analysis, first import parka and then generate the analysis from two Datasets as below :
+To get a Parka Analysis, first import parka and then generate the analysis from two Datasets as below :

 ```scala
 import io.univalence.parka.Parka